 What is the Timeline?

-To be considered for the Virginia Zoo’s Conservation Youth Team program, please complete the application by March 15th.
+To be considered for the Virginia Zoo’s Conservation Youth Team program, please complete the application by March 8th.
 Invitations to interview will then be sent to selected applicants.
-If invited, you will need to be available to attend one interview session in early April.
-Final decisions will be made in May.
+If invited, you will need to be available to attend one interview session in late March.
+Final decisions will be made in April.

 IS THERE A COST?